Professor of Instruction

-Mullarkey’s areas of research interest include design-science research and action research in the evaluation and creation of information systems, smart cities, IoT, healthcare, social networking and data science.
-He teaches using case-based discussions that engage doctoral, MBA and MIS undergraduates in complex business decisions that typically involve a technology component.
+Mullarkey teaches using case-based discussions that engage doctoral, MBA and undergraduate students in complex business decisions that typically involve a technology component.
 His case-study-based capstone courses emphasize critical thinking, business analysis and the impact of information technology and systems on real‐world, business decision‐making.
-Mullarkey is the editor‐in‐chief of the USF Muma Case Review and an editor and reviewer for a number of academic journals.

-Mullarkey is a 2019 recipient of the Fulbright Scholar Award, a 2018 recipient of the USF Faculty Externship Award, a 2017 recipient of the USF Muma College of Business Outstanding Faculty Community Engagement Award, and the 2015-16 ISDS Undergraduate Teacher of the Year Award.
-Mullarkey actively supports entrepreneurship and university-to-industry tech-transfer through his roles as a co-principal Investigator on the 2018-2021 NSF I-Corps Site Grant, as a 2016 recipient of the NSF I‐Corps National grant in his role as mentor, as a member of the USF I-Corps Site Committee and as a USF I‐Corps Site instructor.
-His service includes active engagement as an instructor, coach and mentor with startup companies involved with USF Connect, Tampa Bay WAvE, Florida‐Israel Business Accelerator and the Greater Tampa Chamber of Commerce Startup Scholars.
-Mullarkey is a board member with the Tampa Bay Technology Forum, Speak Up Tampa Bay and the Tampa Bay Community Network, the USF Institute for Research in Art Community Advisory Council, the West Point Society Florida West Coast and a past member of the CEO Council of Tampa Bay.
+Mullarkey actively supports entrepreneurship and university to industry tech-transfer through his roles as a co-principal investigator on the 2018-2021 NSF I-Corps Site Grant, as a 2016 recipient of the NSF I-Corps National grant in his role as mentor, as a member of the USF I-Corps Site Committee, and as a USF I-Corps Site instructor.
+His service includes active engagement as an instructor, coach and mentor with startup companies involved with USF Connect, Tampa Bay WAvE, Florida-Israel Business Accelerator, and the Greater Tampa Chamber of Commerce Startup Scholars.
+Mullarkey is a board member with the Tampa Bay Technology Forum, Speak Up Tampa Bay and the Tampa Bay Community Network, the USF Institute for Research in Art Community Advisory Council, the West Point Society Florida West Coast, and a past member of the CEO Council of Tampa Bay.

-Mullarkey received a PhD in business administration with a concentration in information systems from USF, an MBA from the University of South Carolina, a master's degree in systems management from the University of Southern California and a bachelor's degree in engineering from the United States Military Academy (West Point).
+Mullarkey earned a PhD in Business Administration (Information Systems) from the University of South Florida, an MBA (International Operations) from the University of South Carolina, an Master of Science degree in Systems Management (Information Systems) from the University of Southern California, and a Bachelor of Science in Engineering from the United States Military Academy (West Point).